Do you need a technical translation

 Technical translations are a speciality

-When a technical text must be translated, the job requires a translator with two focus areas:
+When a technical text has to be translated, the task requires a translator with two focus areas:

-They must both translate the text correctly and at the same time, have a handle on the technical details.
-You must know when it is called “fitting” instead of “installation” and how important the difference is.
+The translator has to translate the text correctly and at the same time control the technical details.
+You must know when it is called “fitting” instead of “installation” and how significant the difference is.
 Far from all translators know that, but I do.

 My name is Susan Murphy Lamprecht, and I have been running a translation company since 2016.

-On my CV I have a bachelor’s from Copenhagen Business School (CBS.), where I trained as a trilingual secretary in Danish, English and French, and I hold a master’s degree in English and international relations from Aalborg University.
-I am also bilingual as my mother is British, so it was apparent for me to specialise further in the language.
-It was also obvious to go a layer deeper and specialise in technical English because I thrive on immersing myself and having a handle on every detail.
-At the same time, technique and engineering are extremely specific and within a fixed framework, which suits the structure that I work according to best.
+In the CV there is a bachelor’s degree from Copenhagen Business School (CBS), where I trained as a trilingual secretary in Danish, English and French, as well as a master’s degree in English and international relations from Aalborg University in Denmark.
+In addition, I am also bilingual as my mother is British, so it was obvious to me to specialize further in the English language.
+It was also obvious to go a layer deeper and specialize in technical English because I thrive on immersing myself and having control of every detail.
+At the same time, the field of technique is concrete and within a fixed framework.
+It matches the structure in which I work best.

-There are translation agencies and advertising agencies on my client list, as well as copywriters who want to ensure that their clients are satisfied with the technical wording in the texts, as well as technological companies.
-Furthermore, it also requires extensive experience to make the technical understandable so that non-professionals understand the content by translating the heavy texts with the correct use of technical words for other specialists.
+My client list includes translation agencies, major industrial manufacturing companies, IT companies and technical writers, who want to ensure that their clients are satisfied with the technical wording in the texts.
+And it takes equal experience to make the technical content so easily accessible that non-professionals understand the content, as translating the complex texts with the right use of professional words for other specialists.

 Therefore, I primarily translate:

-And since I only want satisfied clients, I only do these types of jobs.
+And since I only want satisfied clients, I am very conscious of only taking in these types of tasks.

-Therefore, I do not translate texts about medicine or medical devices, just as I do not translate subtitles, which is your guarantee that I will turn down a job if I do not think I am the right person to do it.
+So that is the reason I do not translate texts in the medical or pharmaceutical field, just as I do not translate subtitles.
+That is your guarantee that I will turn down your job if I do not think I am the right person to handle it.
+Or if I do not believe that it matches my technical specialization overall.

 My background as